The most popular dog haircuts

 - Lhasa Apso

 If you’re looking for creative dog grooming ideas, this one’s for you!
 You can give your dog a fabulous transformation with a Korean-style haircut.
-Make your dog look like your favourite character for Halloween, or you may also use Japanese dog grooming styles as your inspiration.
+Make your dog look like your favourite character for Halloween, you may also use Japanese dog grooming styles as your inspiration.

 Anything is possible as long as you effectively communicate with a skilled dog groomer.
 You may even bring dog grooming pictures so your groomer can better visualise the details.